mit-rss/visual_servoing/README.md

 Note: The templates are all greyscale.
 We are not doing anything with color in these algorithms.

 ## Module 3: Locating the cone via **Homography Transformation** <a name="module3"></a>
-In this section you will use the camera to determine the position of a cone relative to the racecar.
+In this section, you will use the camera to determine the position of a cone relative to the racecar.
 This module of the lab involves working on the car.
 ### Launching the ZED Camera
 - On the car, use the following command to launch the ZED:
 ```